-Many projects were proposed in the latest round of talks with Beijing in Jakarta: four hydropower plants in North Kalimantan, as well as coal-fired power plants, industrial parks, ports, and other facilities in Central Kalimantan, North Sumatra, North Sulawesi and on the Bali resort island.
+Many projects were proposed in the latest round of talks with Beijing in Jakarta, including four hydropower plants in North Kalimantan and coal-fired power plants, industrial parks, ports, and other facilities in Central Kalimantan, North Sumatra, North Sulawesi, and on the Bali resort island.

 1.1 Study Deliverables

 1.2 Study Assumptions

 2. RESEARCH METHODOLOGY

 4.1.1 Market Drivers